itjosephk2/chess-game/README.md

 ### Current Limitations
 - Castling is not yet supported
 - En passant is not implemented
-- Pawns do not promote

 ### Planned Features
 - Full rule support
 - Computer opponents
-- A more interactive experience for new players
+- A more interactive experience for new players with dots to show legal moves

 Visit the deployed website [here](https://itjosephk2.github.io/chess-game/)